Herman Whitaker: Career

 In 1902, Whitaker and his family moved to Piedmont, California to the "Silk Culture House" at the end of Mountain Avenue.
 Harper's sent him to Mexico to investigate the "rubber scandal".
 Whitaker's wife, Margaret died in September 1905.

 After the 1906 San Francisco earthquake Whitaker used his house in Piedmont to help many of his friends.
 His daughter, Elsie Whitaker, known for her beauty, was the subject of several photographs and paintings.
 She married Mexican-American artist Xavier Timoteo Martinez (1869–1943) in San Francisco on October 17, 1907, at age 16.
 They were later separated but stayed friends until Martinez's death in 1943.
 George Sterling called her, "the Blessed Damozel."
 During this time Whitaker visited his daughter in Carmel-by-the-Sea, California where he met writer John Fleming Wilson.

 Whitaker met musician, F. L. "Reggie" Bassett and his wife Alyce Hunt Bassett.
 He became interested in Alyce after her divorce from Bassett.
 On August 11, 1907, they married in San Francisco.
 He became a United States citizen on December 10, 1913.

 Whitaker was friends with General John J. Pershing during his Pancho Villa Expedition into Mexico that followed Pancho Villa's raid on Columbus, New Mexico.
 Whitaker was an authority on Mexico.
-He worked as a correspondent for the Oakland Tribune and got the opportunity to meet and be photograph with Poncho Villa.
+He worked as a correspondent for the Oakland Tribune and got the opportunity to meet and be photographed with Pancho Villa.
 In 1909, his discoveries in Tehuantepec, Mexico provided the background for the novel The Planter.
 It was made into a movie in 1917 and distributed by the Mutual Film Company.
 Stage and screen actor Tyrone Power Sr. played the hero.

 During World War I Whitaker became the Tribune's war correspondent with the American Expeditionary Forces in France.
 At the age of 50, he was with the troops on the front lines and felt the effects of mustard gas while going "over the top" during trench warfare.
 He flew in sea planes, was onboard destroyers, and on minesweepers as they cleared the sea lanes.
 His book, Hunting the German Shark, is based on what he observed of the Allied submarine warfare in the Atlantic.
 While he was aboard the destroyer USS Cummings, he met his son Percy Whitaker by surprise, who was a Gunner's mate on the Cummings.